mrisher/webxr-reference/index.md

-# Immersive Web Early Adoptors Guide
+# Immersive Web Early Adopters Guide

 This material is draft documentation intended for use by those experimenting with the WebXR Device API and related specs.
 It is modeled after the API documentation in MDN web docs.
 Because the spec it applies to is still under development, it does NOT go as deep as its MDN cousin.
 The work here is mostly confined to interface descriptions.
 The only exceptions are where more depth is deemed necessary than is provided by the interface page.